 When a chemical is transferred from the original container into a secondary container, label the new container with the name of the product, the chemical constituents and the primary hazard warnings.
 Containers used by one individual and emptied within their shift, do not require labeling.
 Labeling requirements for laboratories are outlined in the Chemical Hygiene Plan.

 All peroxide forming chemicals must be labeled as "Peroxidizable" and must contain the date the container was opened.

 Labels must be legible and in English.
 Departments having individuals who speak other languages may add the information in the language of such employees.

 The chemical name or common name of the substance should be used in lieu of abbreviations or formulas.

 The National Fire Protection Association (NFPA) has developed a color-coded system called NFPA 704.
 The system uses a color coded diamond with four quadrants in which numbers are used in the upper three quadrants to signal the degree of emergency health hazard (blue), fire hazard (red), and reactivity hazard (yellow).
 The bottom quadrant is used to indicate water reactivity, radioactivity, biohazards or other special hazards.
 The emergency hazards are signaled on a numerical scale of 0 to 4, with 0 = no unusual hazard, 1 = minor hazard, 2 = moderate hazard, 3 = severe hazard, and 4 = extreme hazard.

 This system was originally designed to safeguard the lives of those individuals who may be called upon to respond to an emergency situation involving hazardous materials.
 The NFPA system is useful in alerting personnel to the degree of hazard and helpful in drawing attention to storage needs and emergency equipment.

-If you need assistance or have questions concerning the proper interpretations of any signs or warning labels, please contact Safety and Environmental Health.
+If you need assistance or have questions concerning the proper interpretations of any signs or warning labels, please contact Office of Safety.